-- 1. Navigate to WAN > Recovery. - 2.
+- 1. Navigate to WAN->Recovery. - 2.
 Set the WAN Link Recovery field to enabled. - 3.
 Configure each of the recovery settings as required.
-See WAN Recovery Settings on page 83 for detailed information on these settings. - Enabling WAN Link Recovery will restart the entire unit and force the oMG to boot up again if WAN connectivity is lost. - The Remote Configuration WAN Recovery and Restore previous configuration after settings can be used to discard changes made remotely on an oMM which have caused a loss of WAN connectivity. - 4.
+See Appendix A.8 WAN Recovery Settings for detailed information on these settings. - Enabling WAN Link Recovery will allow the WAN manager to restart all WAN links or to restart the entire unit and force the oMG to boot up again if WAN connectivity is lost. - The Remote Configuration WAN Recovery and Restore previous configuration after settings can be used to discard changes made remotely on an oMM which have caused a loss of WAN connectivity. - 4.
 Click Save to save and activate the recovery settings.

-6: Setting up the LAN
+6. Setting up the LAN